Ivcota/react-graphql-portfolio-app/README.md

 - ApolloServer (GraphQL)

 Just for fun:
-- Redux for Global Auth State
+- Redux for Global Auth State => I'm considering switching this to Zustand to reduce bundle size

 Here's everything this application will include: